dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/index.md

 <a name="docker"></a>
 ### Use Docker with Web Apps for containers

-The [Docker Hub](https://hub.docker.com/r/microsoft/aspnetcore/) contains a 2.1 preview1 Docker images.
+The [Docker Hub](https://hub.docker.com/r/microsoft/aspnetcore/) contains the latest 2.1 preview Docker images.
 You can use them as your base image and deploy to Web Apps for Containers as you normally would.

 ## Additional resources